Your Privacy

 Illustration by Marta Pucci

-• People with PCOS are about 3 times more likely to experience depression and anxiety than people without PCOS; the reasons for this are still unclear
+• People with PCOS are three to eight times more likely to experience depression and anxiety than people without PCOS; the reasons for this are still unclear

 • Medications and other therapies may be helpful for improving symptoms of depression and anxiety